Social Order Maintenance Act

 Article 55

-The punished party could appeal the ruling made by the police authority within five days following the delivery date of the police ruling document if they find it unacceptable.
+The punished party could appeal the ruling made by the police agency within five days following the delivery date of the police ruling document if they find it unacceptable.

-The appeal shall be filed along with reasons in writing to the summary court through the police authority which has made the ruling.
+The appeal shall be filed in writing along with reasons to the summary court through the police agency that made the ruling.

 Article 56

-If the police authority which has made the ruling finds sufficient the reasons for the appeal, it should revoke or change the ruling.
-In case the appeal does not meet the procedural requirements or is considered partially or completely groundless, the said police authority should refer the appeal to the summary court within three days following the receipt of the appeal document and may attach opinions in writing to it.
+If the police agency that has made the ruling finds sufficient reasons for the appeal, it should revoke or change the ruling.
+In case the appeal does not meet the procedural requirements or is considered wholly or partially groundless, the said police agency should refer the appeal to the summary court within three days following the receipt of the appeal document and may attach opinions in writing to it.

 Article 57